IrvingZha0/lab-bcos/docs/Contract Name Service.md

 1. Client calls the Contract Manager and pass contract name, version (optional), function name and associated parameters
 2. Contract Manager gets the ABI and address with the contract name and version
-3. Contract Manager triggers the function in the contract (ABI and address we got from #2) with the associated parameters it got from #1
+3. Contract Manager triggers the function in the contract (ABI and address we got from #2) with the associated parameters it got from #1 within EVM
 4. It returns the result to the client

 ### 2. Key components